 Keep that promise.

-From there, I prefer, Mr. President.
+From there, I prefer, Mr. President, send education back to the states.

 Make America's military strong.

-And you will be a great president.
+Fix our VA, and you will be a great president.

-That's my prayer and hope for the country today that those promises get fulfilled.
+That's my prayer and hope for the country today, that those promises get fulfilled.

-Didn't the IRS scandal and the NSA atrocities convince you?
+Didn't the IRS scandal and the NSA atrocities convince you you need a watchdog on Washington with insider sources?

 The inaugural parade is ongoing as we speak.

-If uh Donald Trump does, in fact, get out of his car, we will bring that to you.
+If Donald Trump does, in fact, get out of his car, we will bring that to you.

-By the way, how bold was that in the inaugural speech to say, yeah, radical Islam.
+By the way, how bold was that in the inaugural speech to say, yeah, radical Islam?

 That scares people.